Contact for File for a no-fault 1B divorce

 If you or your spouse lives in the county where you lived together, you file for divorce at the Probate and Family Court in that county.
 Otherwise, you can file in the county where you or your spouse live now.
 Find the Probate and Family Court for your county.

 To file by mail, complete the required forms listed above and mail them along with the necessary fees to the appropriate court.
 If you or your spouse lives in the county where you lived together, you should send the forms and fees to the Probate and Family Court in that county.
 Otherwise, you can file in the county where you or your spouse live now.
 Find the address of your Probate and Family Court.

 Once the other spouse (the defendant) has filed an answer, the 2 people will need to exchange financial statements and write up a separation agreement.
 See Respond to a case filed against you in Probate and Family Court for more information.

-To proceed without a trial (meaning all the issues have been agreed upon and are uncontested), you need to have the notarized, signed separation agreement, financial statements, and parent education certificate (if applicable) filed with the court.
+To proceed without a trial (meaning all the issues have been agreed on and are uncontested), you need to have the notarized, signed separation agreement, financial statements, and parent education certificate (if applicable) filed with the court.
 A hearing can't be scheduled before 6 months from the date of filing unless the court has granted a waiver.

 The judge will either accept, reject, or amend the separation agreement at the hearing.
 If the parties haven't reached an agreement on all of the issues, there will be a trial and the judge will make the final decision.
 When a judgment is entered, it becomes final 90 days later.